limine-bootloader/limine/README.md

 git clone https://github.com/limine-bootloader/limine.git --branch=latest-binary --depth=1
 ```

-`limine-s2deploy` binaries are provided for Linux and Windows.
+`limine-s2deploy` binaries are provided for Windows.

-In case one wants to rebuild `limine-s2deploy`, simply run `make` in the binary
+In order to rebuild `limine-s2deploy`, simply run `make` in the binary
 release directory.

 ## Building the bootloader